cipherbrainstechnologies/Autonomous/README.md

 ## ⚠️ Important Notes

-1. **Broker API Integration**: Current broker implementations are placeholders.
-Full integration requires:
+1. **Broker API Integration**:
-   - Broker API documentation
-   - API credentials and access tokens
+   - **Angel One SmartAPI**: Fully implemented and ready for use (after configuration)
+   - **Fyers**: Placeholder implementation - requires full integration
-   - Testing in paper/sandbox environment first
+   - Always test in paper trading/sandbox environment first
+   - Ensure TOTP token is kept secure and not shared

 2. **Risk Management**: This system is for educational purposes.
 Always:
    - Test thoroughly in paper trading mode